godlikemouse/jquery.template.js/README.md

 	var renderedTemplate = employeeListTemplate.bind(data);
 	$("#employee-list").append(renderedTemplate);

+In this example the dt/dd list is created with an if check on the class of the dt element.
+When the item.type is "programmer", the class attribute is set to gray, otherwise it is set to black.
+The list of 3 items is iterated over replacing all appropriate values before being inserted into the dl element.

 ### Storing data

 In this example data will be stored as attributes and as jQuery attribute objects.